yarlson/ftl/www/docs/reference/troubleshooting.md

 **Solution**:

 - Verify DNS records are properly configured
-- Ensure the domain points to your server's IP
+- Ensure the domain points to the server IP
 - Check that port 80 is accessible (required for ACME challenges)
 - Verify the email address in your project configuration